Definition of the Person class

 Polymorphism is the ability of an object to take different forms depending on the context.

-In Python, this is achieved through “duck typing,” which basically means that the behavior of an object is determined by its behavior, rather than its specific type.
+In Python, this is achieved through “duck typing”, which basically means that an object’s behavior is determined by its actions, rather than its specific type.

 Let’s see it with an example.
-Suppose we have our class Person
+Suppose we have our Person (Person) class.

 # Definition of the Person class